Friday, January 12, 2024

 We'll stop at the Main Street Cinema, before leaving the park.
 Steamboat Willie is playing inside, on a continuous loop!
 And as of the first of this month, he is public domain and belongs to the world!
 Do I smell a followup to last year's independent "Pooh" movie?
 "Steamboat Willie: Blood and Money", anyone?

-"Tillie" won't take our "A" Coupons.
-She's totally unresponsive.
+"Tilly" won't take our "A" Coupons.
+She's completely unresponsive.
 Maybe she's just tired.
 I'm sure it was a long day, and now she's ready to clock out and go home for the night.

 We'll stop at City Hall and get an extra Guidebook to take home.
 One can always use an extra Disneyland Guidebook, right?
 We'll also take one of these flyers, which has information about Annual Passes.
 My next Disneyland visit was six months later (in July of 1994), and I did upgrade that day's admission ticket to an Annual Pass, and continued to renew that pass for several years.
 I will also be doing a trip report about that July '94 visit, so stay tuned.